Prodigious-Aim-Solutions/Kronicle6/README.md

 ##Overview
 A port of Kronicle SPA framework to ES6 as well as a rewrite of the main framework.
 Using http://addyosmani.com/largescalejavascript/ as inspiration.

+Kronicle6' goal is to be a tool for easy development of Web Applications, with a focus on REST driven Single Page Applications.

 ###High level goals:
 - Modular Design
  - Everything is a module, loaded by the core